bruceravel/demeter/documentation/SinglePage/mingw.rst

 First, need to establish a build environment from which Strawberry+Demeter can be bootstrapped.

 #.
-Would like to installed PDCurses and Readline from `GnuWin32
+Would like to have installed PDCurses and Readline from `GnuWin32
    <http://gnuwin32.sourceforge.net/packages.html>`_ into
    :file:`C:\\GnuWin32` (or somewhere), but I could not get these to work with my 64-bit build.
 See below.